Breakfast in London, dinner in Barcelona

 Fares & tickets

-int.bahn.de will show train times for virtually any journey in Europe, but only shows prices and sells tickets for journeys to, from or within Germany, and some cross-Germany routes such as Belgium/Netherlands to Switzerland, Denmark, Sweden, Poland, Czechia.
+int.bahn.de shows train times for almost any journey in Europe, but it only sells tickets for journeys to, from or within Germany, and across Germany between Belgium, Netherlands, Luxembourg, Switzerland, Austria, Denmark, Sweden, Poland, Slovakia, Czechia.

 If it says Determine price it means it cannot sell tickets directly using the German Railways ticketing system but will try to source tickets through its connection to other operators.
 However, in such cases you're usually better off going directly to that other operator, see the How to buy European train tickets page.